Hanna H. Gray Fellows Program

 Florentine Rutaganira wants to use chemical tools to decipher the roles of key signaling networks in choanoflagellates, single-celled organisms that are the closest living relatives of animals.
 Choanoflagellates produce a large number of tyrosine kinases, molecular signals essential for intercellular communication in animals.
 The presence of these molecules in choanoflagellates suggests that signaling components needed to communicate between cells is evolutionarily ancient.
 Tyrosine kinases may regulate choanoflagellate colony formation.
 Rutaganira expects her studies will spark new understanding of animal development, physiology, and disease.

-Francisco J. Sánchez-Rivera, PhDHHMI Hanna Gray Fellow / 2017–Present Memorial Sloan-Kettering Cancer Center
+Francisco J. Sánchez-Rivera, PhDHHMI Hanna Gray Fellow / 2017–Present Massachusetts Institute of Technology Assistant Professor of Biology

 The p53 gene is the most commonly mutated gene in human cancers.
 Francisco J. Sánchez-Rivera plans to comb through human tumor data to systematically identify recurring—but understudied—p53 mutations, and figure out how they wreak havoc in the body.
 Many of these mutations are known to inactivate the p53 protein and eliminate its role as a tumor suppressor.
 But Sánchez-Rivera is particularly interested in mutations that create proteins with new abilities.
 His studies may kindle new therapeutic strategies relevant to a broad range of cancers.

-Molly Schumer, PhDHHMI Hanna Gray Fellow / 2017–Present Harvard Medical School
+Molly Schumer, PhDHHMI Hanna Gray Fellow / 2017–Present Stanford University Assistant Professor of Biology